publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt4/m__us_usc_t29_s1103.md

     (c) __Assets of plan not to inure to benefit of employer; allowable purposes of holding plan assets__

-        (1) Except as provided in paragraph (2), (3), or (4) or subsection (d) of this section, or under sections 1342 and 1344 of this title (relating to termination of insured plans), or under [section 420 of title 26][/us/usc/t26/s420] (as in effect on July 31, 2015), the assets of a plan shall never inure to the benefit of any employer and shall be held for the exclusive purposes of providing benefits to participants in the plan and their beneficiaries and defraying reasonable expenses of administering the plan.
+        (1) Except as provided in paragraph (2), (3), or (4) or subsection (d), or under sections 1342 and 1344 of this title (relating to termination of insured plans), or under [section 420 of title 26][/us/usc/t26/s420] (as in effect on July 31, 2015), the assets of a plan shall never inure to the benefit of any employer and shall be held for the exclusive purposes of providing benefits to participants in the plan and their beneficiaries and defraying reasonable expenses of administering the plan.

         (2)